tekknolagi/isdt/lecture-notes/1-cli.md

 One limitation of pipelines is that they write their final output to the terminal.
 In the case of our example above, that's fine because the output is just one file.
 But what if we wanted to save a report of how many lines were in each header file at a given time?
-On the homework server, `find /usr/include/ -type f -name '*.h' -print0 | wc --files0-from=- -l` outputs over 18,000 lines, so manually retyping, or even copy/pasting, the output would not be fun.
+On a sample server, `find /usr/include/ -type f -name '*.h' -print0 | wc --files0-from=- -l` outputs over 18,000 lines, so manually retyping, or even copy/pasting, the output would not be fun.